Simbaxo/JavaScript30/README.md

 Beginner to Intermediate devlopers and designers who want to become comfortable with both JavaScript fundamentals and working in the DOM without a library.
 To access this course head to [*Wes Bos JavaScript 30*](https://JavaScript30.com)

-Will update with links to projects
+Will update with links to projects...

 - Day One: Javascript Drum Kit
 - Day Two: CSS + JS Clock